sudosoph/docs/content/modules/varnish-cache/_index.md

 description = "Varnich Cache Module on the Section Platform"
 +++

-These docs cover the Varnish Cache Module on Section platform.
+These docs cover the Varnish Cache Module on the Section platform.

 ### Table of contents